Small Nuclear Power Reactors

 In 2004, the small HTR-10 reactor was subject to an extreme test of its safety when the helium circulator was deliberately shut off without the reactor being shut down.
 The temperature increased steadily, but the physics of the fuel meant that the reaction progressively diminished and eventually died away over three hours.
 At this stage a balance between decay heat in the core and heat dissipation through the steel reactor wall was achieved, the temperature never exceeded a safe 1600°C, and there was no fuel failure.
 This was one of six safety demonstration tests conducted then.
 The high surface area relative to volume, and the low power density in the core, will also be features of the full-scale units (which are nevertheless much smaller than most light water types.)

 Construction of a larger version of the HTR-10, China's HTR-PM, was approved in principle in November 2005, with preparation for first concrete in mid 2011 and full construction start in December 2012.
 This was to be a single 200 MWe (450 MWt) unit but will now have twin reactors, each of 250 MWt driving a single 210 MWe steam turbine.
-The fuel is 9% enriched (520,000 elements) giving 80 GWd/t discharge burn-up.
+Each reactor has a single steam generator producing steam at 566°C. The fuel is 9% enriched (520,000 elements) giving 80 GWd/t discharge burn-up.
 Core outlet temperature is 750ºC for the helium.
 The size was reduced to 250 MWt from earlier 458 MWt modules in order to retain the same core configuration as the prototype HTR-10 and avoid moving to an annular design like South Africa's PBMR (see section on PBMR below).
+Core height is 11 metres.
 This 210 MWe Shidaowan demonstration plant at Rongcheng in Shandong province is to pave the way for an 18-unit (3x6x210MWe) full-scale power plant on the same site, also using the steam cycle.
 Plant life is envisaged as 60 years with 85% load factor.

 China Huaneng Group, one of China's major generators, is the lead organization involved in the demonstration unit with 47.5% share; China Nuclear Engineering & Construction (CNEC) will have a 32.5% stake and Tsinghua University's INET 20% – it being the main R&D contributor.
 Projected cost is US$ 430 million (but later units falling to US$1500/kW with generating cost about 5 ¢/kWh).
 Start-up was scheduled for 2013, now 2015.
 The HTR-PM rationale is both eventually to replace conventional reactor technology for power, and also to provide for future hydrogen production.
 INET is in charge of R&D, and is aiming to increase the size of the 250 MWt module and also utilize thorium in the fuel.
 Eventually a series of HTRs, possibly with Brayton cycle directly driving the gas turbines, would be factory-built and widely installed throughout China.